What To Do With Your Confirmation Message

 Use the thank you page to:

-- add you to their address book.
+- Provide the name and address your messages will be coming from so subscribers can add you to their address book.

 - Show what the confirmation message will look like and point out what they’ll need to click.
 This can be done by taking a screen shot and using an image editing program like Skitch or GIMP to mark up the image.